-Helicopters modified by TCTO 1H-3-661 are equipped with an In-Flight Blade Inspection System (IBIS) that visibly indicates in the cockpit that the pressure in one or more main rotor blade(s) has dropped below the allowable limit.
+The In-Flight Blade Inspection System (IBIS) visibly indicates in the cockpit that the pressure in one or more main rotor blade(s) has dropped below the allowable limit (figure 1-15).

 The IBIS indicator located on the back wall of the spar of each main blade contains a small radioactive source (100 micro curies strontium 90) which is completely shielded (no radiation emitted) when rotor blade is at normal pressure.
-When the pressure in the rotor blade drops below 6.1 (± 0.4) pounds, the indicator will activate, causing the radioactive source to move to an unshielded position, thereby emitting beta radiation.
+When the pressure in the rotor blade drops below approximately 6 pounds, the indicator will activate, causing the radioactive source to move to an unshielded position, thereby emitting beta radiation.
 The detector assembly, located aft of the main rotor shaft, under the transmission cowling, detects the beta radiation and sends a signal to the signal processor.
 The signal processor causes the BLADE PRESS light on the caution panel to illuminate, indicating a loss of pressure in one or more of the blades.
 Loss of pressure in the blade spar is also indicated by the IBIS indicator located in the back wall of the spar of each main blade.
 The indicator has a transparent cover through which a color indication can be observed.
 If the pressure in the blade spar drops below the minimum permissible service pressure, the indicator will be activated and will show two red stripes.
-The IBIS System is failsafe, i.e., loss of 115-volt 400 hz power, failure of the detector, and/or failure of the Signal Processor will cause the BLADE PRESS light to illuminate.
-The system receives electrical power from the co-pilot's 28-volt dc essential bus and pilot's 115-volt ac essential bus and is protected by 5-amp circuit breakers located on the pilot's and copilot's circuit breaker panels.
+The IBIS system is failsafe, i.e., loss of 115-volt 40 hz power, failure of the detector, and/or failure of the Signal Processor will cause the BLADE PRESS light to illuminate.
+The system receives electrical power from the 28-volt dc essential bus and 115-volt ac essential bus and is protected by 5-amp circuit breakers located on the pilot's and copilot's circuit breaker panels.